-That's why we tapped experts to get the scoop on vitamin-infused skin care and supplements to understand which vitamins are best for you.
-Keep scrolling for the vitamins that can transform your skin when applied topically or via supplementation.*
+We tapped experts to get the scoop on vitamin-infused skin care and what role supplements play in a skincare routine.
+Keep scrolling for the vitamins that can transform your skin, whether in a serum or supplement.*

-According to a study published in the American Journal of Clinical Nutrition, higher vitamin C intake is associated with less wrinkled skin.* It's also been shown to combat oxidative stress in cells thanks to its intrinsic antioxidant properties—this not only supports skin cell health but can help support skin from UV exposure.*
+According to a study published in the American Journal of Clinical Nutrition, higher vitamin C intake is associated with less wrinkled skin2.* It's also been shown to combat oxidative stress in cells thanks to its intrinsic antioxidant properties—this not only supports skin cell health but can help support skin from UV exposure3.*

 "Vitamin E is great for protecting the skin against UV rays," Engelman says.
 Since it's an antioxidant, it helps neutralize free radicals and slow signs of aging.
-Engelman also notes that it's a go-to for nursing irritated skin thanks to its soothing and healing properties.
-Board-certified dermatologist Tiffany Jow Libby, M.D., says vitamin E is best used alongside vitamins A and C since it can help potentiate their effects.
+Engelman also notes that vitamin E is a go-to for nursing irritated skin thanks to its soothing and healing properties.
+Board-certified dermatologist Tiffany Jow Libby, M.D. says vitamin E is best used alongside vitamins A and C since it can help potentiate their effects.

-When consumed, vitamin E also plays a role in collagen production and structure.* For starters, it aids and stabilizes vitamin C. Additionally, vitamin E intake protects against collagen cross-linking, a process that plays a role in skin aging.* When collagen cross-links5, it becomes hard and stiff, and that leads to signs of aging.
-Thanks to its antioxidant abilities, this essential fat-soluble vitamin also helps support the skin barrier, which keeps skin supple and reduces water loss.*
+When consumed, vitamin E also plays a role in collagen production and structure.* For starters, it aids and stabilizes vitamin C. Additionally, vitamin E intake protects against collagen cross-linking4, a process that plays a role in skin aging.* When collagen cross-links5, it becomes hard and stiff, and that leads to signs of aging.
+Thanks to vitamin E's antioxidant abilities, the essential fat-soluble vitamin also helps support the skin barrier6, which keeps skin supple and reduces water loss.*

-When taken orally in adequate amounts, research shows this unique carotenoid phytonutrient is wonderful for the skin.* In one clinical, participants saw improvements in skin elasticity, while those who did not supplement saw worsening wrinkles.* In another study, astaxanthin supplementation combined with collagen significantly improved skin elasticity, smoothness, and hydration in just 12 weeks.*
+When taken orally in adequate amounts, research shows this unique carotenoid phytonutrient is wonderful for the skin.* In one clinical, participants who took astaxanthin supplements saw improvements in skin elasticity7, while those who did not supplement saw worsening wrinkles.* In another study, astaxanthin supplementation combined with collagen significantly improved skin elasticity, smoothness, and hydration in just 12 weeks.*

 A lesser-known skin supplement is oral vitamin A. The fat-soluble vitamin is an essential nutrient for the proper functioning of various systems throughout the body (think vision, immunity, and more).* It is an essential nutrient for skin as it acts as an antioxidant and supports the process through which the skin naturally regenerates.*

 Coenzyme Q10 (CoQ10) is a fat-soluble compound that's found in all your cells.
 Your body needs it to make energy.
-Unfortunately, your natural levels decline with time.
-Research shows that applying it as part of a formulation significantly improves levels found in skin cells—while also boosting the skin's free-radical-fighting abilities.
-And it's become a very popular skin care ingredient, thanks to its ability to reduce fine lines: Research has found that topical CoQ10 can significantly decrease facial wrinkles.
+Unfortunately, natural levels decline with time.
+Research shows that applying it as part of a formulation significantly improves levels found in skin cells9—while also boosting the skin's free-radical-fighting abilities.
+And it's become a very popular skin care ingredient, thanks to its ability to reduce fine lines: Research has found that topical CoQ10 can significantly decrease facial wrinkles10.

 Also known as pantothenic acid, vitamin B5 is a go-to for naturally dry skin.
 "It's an emollient, which heals dry, worn skin and a humectant, which attracts and binds water to the skin in order to improve hydration," Engelman says.
 It's also been used to help reduce blemishes and irritation.
 You'll often find this hydrating vitamin in serums, gels, and creams, and it can be a lifesaver in the cold winter months when dry, bitter temps leave skin feeling out of whack.